JanssenProject/jans/demos/jans-tent/README.md

 Flask based auth/identity app based on test-first, made to encourage and learn BDD and TDD.

+## Contributing

+### Code of Conduct

+[Janssen code of conduct](https://docs.jans.io/head/CODE_OF_CONDUCT/) ensures that Janssen community is a welcoming place for everyone.

+### Contribution Guidelines

+[Contribution guide](https://docs.jans.io/head/CONTRIBUTING/) will give you all necessary information and `howto` to get started.
+Janssen community welcomes all types of contributions.
+Be it an interesting comment on an open issue or implementing a feature.
+Welcome aboard! ✈️

 ## Authorization code flow / Protected Ressources

 ![auth code flow](docs/images/authorize_code_flow.png)